ZhuJiahui/entity-vector/README.md

 ## Basic usage

-The pretrained model can be downloaded from the following.
+The pretrained model can be downloaded from the following links.
 Please note that these files must be placed in the same directory.

 * [enwiki_entity_vector_500_20151026.pickle](http://entity-vector.s3.amazonaws.com/pub/enwiki_entity_vector_500_20151026.pickle)